StrawHats-2024/pw4devs/README.md

 - Long description: Remove a group from the system by its name
 - Flags:
   - `--name` (required): Name of the group to delete
-- Example: `secretscli group delete --name obsolete-group`
+- Example: `dv group delete --name obsolete-group`

 #### list

 - Short description: List all groups
 - Long description: Display a list of all groups accessible to the current user
-- Flags:
-  - `--limit`: Maximum number of groups to display (default: 10)
-  - `--offset`: Number of groups to skip (for pagination)
-- Example: `secretscli group list --limit 20 --offset 40`
+- Example: `dv group list`

 #### adduser